simplenodeorm/simplenodeorm/README.md

 Source:
 https://github.com/simplenodeorm/simplenodeorm.git

-Simplenodeorm is a cloud-ready object relational mapping application that provides database access to Oracle, MySQL and PostgreSQL databases as well as query design and reporting functionality.It is designed to be imported into an existing javascript app to provide database access based on configuration files provided by the parent application as in the example code snippet below:
+Simplenodeorm is an extensible, cloud-ready object relational mapping application that provides database access to Oracle, MySQL and PostgreSQL databases.
+Query and Report Design is supported via the <a href="https://github.com/simplenodeorm/simplenodedesigner/blob/master/public/docs/qdesigner-full.pdf">Query Designer</a> and <a href="https://github.com/simplenodeorm/simplenodereport/blob/master/public/docs/rdesigner-full.pdf">Report Designer</a> applications.
+REST access is supported.
+Simplenodeorm can be plugged into an application as shown in the example code snippet below:

 ```
 const appConfiguration = JSON.parse(fs.readFileSync('./appconfig.json'));